Primary/Bristol: Colston's Primary School

-The redevelopment of Colston's Primary School is part of Bristol City Council’s involvement in the Primary Capital Programme (PCP), a programme of school development that will renew at least half of all primary schools in England by 2022/23.
+The redevelopment of Colston's Primary School is part of Bristol City Council’s Primary/Bristol series of artist commissions for primary schools commissioned as part of the Primary Capital Education Programme.
 As part of the development, London based group ‘Assemble’ were commissioned to develop an art work for the school working closely with pupils, teaching staff and the school's Head Teacher.

 Assemble’s project for Colston’s Primary ‘A Deck of Furniture’ will take the form of a landscape scheme at the rear of the school and adjacent to its rear garden space.
 Integrated into a stepped timber floor scape, the work comprises a set of furniture, which will be set into the deck itself.
 Like a deck of playing cards, the Deck of Furniture will use a basic set of characteristics which will be adaptable, creating a variety of possible uses.